 Every six months grantees must submit a three-part progress report that contains 1) a detailed narrative describing progress made toward the research goals/aims and highlighting successes, problems and continencies, 2) a Milestones Report must also be provided demonstrating appropriate progress meeting proscribed benchmarks and experimental milestones.
 Updates of publications, additional funding, career advancement and other metrics are also required and should be entered into the Awardee’s ORCID profile.
 3) a detailed financial statement is also required.
 Post-award reporting of long-term outcomes are required at one, three and five years following the end of the grant.

 We only offer up to 10% of indirect costs to grants that are more than $150,000 USD (Accelerator and Investigator Awards only).
 We do not pay indirect costs for Pilot or Mentored Award grants.

 Yes, you can.
 Such details are discussed in the Research Contract between the NETRF and the Institution.

 No, just like its applicants, we reach out to experts all over the world.

-Only one main PI is allowed, and she/he will have to complete the form.
-For collaborative projects, Co-Investigators are allowed; however, the NETRF can enter into a contract agreement with only one institution, and subsequent subcontracting is the responsibility of the PI’s institution.
+Only one primary PI is allowed, and they will have to complete the form.
+For collaborative projects, Co-Investigators are allowed; however, NETRF can enter into a contract agreement with only one institution, and subsequent subcontracting is the responsibility of the PI’s institution.

-You may submit more than one LOIs if you apply for different categories, for example one LOI for the Accelerator program and one for the Pilot program.
+You may submit more than one LOI if you apply for different categories (e.g. one LOI for the Accelerator program and one for the Pilot program).
 However, there can be no overlap between the two applications.
 You may submit only one LOI per program.